 Welcome to the 2018 Walsh Jesuit Ironman Tournament!

-To all accepted schools, we look forward to hosting you on Friday and Saturday, December 7 and 8, 2018!
+We look forward to hosting all accepted schools on Friday and Saturday, December 7 and 8, 2018!

 Here is where you’ll find everything you want to know about this prestigious wrestling tournament, now in its 25th year.
 Walsh Jesuit High School welcomes all the wrestlers, coaches, school administrators, media, parents and fans who have come to experience this year’s Ironman Tournament.

 Read Josh Lowe’s re-cap of this nationally acclaimed tournament here.